 In November 2010, Tom returned to the Netherlands to start his own group within the Laboratory of Organic Chemistry at Wageningen University, as an Assistant Professor in Synthetic Organic Chemistry & Chemical Glycobiology.
 In 2011 he was awarded a NWO VENI grant to start a research program focusing on the synthesis and glycobiology of unique carbohydrates, belonging to the family of sialic acids, that occur on human-gut associated microbes.
 The glycobiology part of this study is in collaboration with the Laboratory of Microbiology, headed by Prof. dr. Willem de Vos.
 In 2015 he received a NWO VIDI grant that will allow him to initiate a research program to investigate the vital role of glycans in rhizosphere plant-microbe interactions using a chemical glycobiology approach on a innovative to be devewloped rhizosphere-on-chip.
 This research will carried out in collaboration with Dr. Jos Raaijmakers, head of the microbial ecology department at NIOO-KNAW; and Dr. René Geurts, group leader at the Wageningen University Laboratory of Molecular Biology.

 As of January 1st 2016, Tom has relocated his research group to Utrecht University.
 Here the Wennekes Lab has joined the Department of Chemical Biology and Drug Discovery (headed by Prof. dr. Geert-Jan Boons) in the Bijvoet Center for Biomolecular Research and the Utrecht Institute for Pharmaceutical Sciences.
+Tom is also member of the Utrecht Young Academy, a platform for the exchange of critical perspectives on academia, policy, and society in Utrecht and beyond.

 Overall his research interests span a range of topics within the fields of synthetic organic chemistry and chemical glycobiology, including developing new synthetic methodology, design and synthesis of complex glycan-based molecules and the development and application of inhibitors, activity-based probes and labelled glycans to investigate symbiotic glycobiology phenomena at the molecular level.
 Besides science, in his spare time Tom also enjoys listening to a wide variety of music ranging from the Beatles to Slayer and reading books ranging from the classic science fiction authors to the works of Charles Bukowski.